-It was evident the national security policy discussion was connected to innovation and international talent at least by the time the White House National Science and Technology Council (NSTC) released its report on A 21st Century Science, Technology, and Innovation Strategy for America's National Security (National Science and Technology Council, 2016a).
-This NSTC report argued: "...the institutions that contribute to the national security science, technology, and innovation infrastructure should be, wherever possible, able to draw on the world's best and brightest minds regardless of citizenship" (at p.12) and that "sensible immigration policies, including for skilled immigrants in specialty technical areas, particularly for those educated in US universities, must continue to be a goal" (at p.14).
+It was evident the national security policy discussion was connected to innovation and international talent at least by the time the White House National Science and Technology Council (NSTC) released its report on "A 21st Century Science, Technology, and Innovation Strategy for America's National Security" (National Science and Technology Council 2016b).
+This NSTC report argued: "The institutions that contribute to the national security science, technology, and innovation infrastructure should be, wherever possible, able to draw on the world's best and brightest minds regardless of citizenship" (National Science and Technology Council 2016b, 12) and that "sensible immigration policies, including for skilled immigrants in specialty technical areas, particularly for those educated in US universities, must continue to be a goal" (National Science and Technology Council 2016b, 14).
 Notably, the discussion was largely framed in terms of workforce dynamics.
-For example, later that same year another NSTC report (National Science and Technology Council, 2016b), this one focused on strategic planning on artificial intelligence R&D, argued that "while no official AI workforce data currently exist, numerous recent reports from the commercial and academic sectors are indicating an increased shortage of available experts in AI. ...
+For example, later that same year another NSTC report (National Science and Technology Council 2016a), this one focused on strategic planning on artificial intelligence R&D, argued that "while no official AI workforce data currently exist, numerous recent reports from the commercial and academic sectors are indicating an increased shortage of available experts in AI. ...
 Additional studies are needed to better understand the current and future national workforce needs for AI R&D."